This unique four-day comprehensive

 Plants, U.S. Navy, U.S. Army Corps of Engrs.,

-FAA, Nuclear Generation (Canada),
+FAA, nuclear generation (Canada),

-Engineers, and General Electric.
+companies, ASCO, Kohler, and General Electric.

 Portland, OR